On Linear Convergence of Policy Gradient Methods for Finite MDPs: Introduction

-There has been a flurry of recent work studying the convergence properties of policy gradient methods \citep{agarwal2019optimality, bhandari2019global, shani2019adaptive, zhang2019global, wang2019neural, zhang2020variational, mei2020global}.
-We revisit the finite time analysis of policy gradient methods in the simplest setting: finite state and action problems with a policy class consisting of all stochastic policies and with exact gradient evaluations.
-This setting was recently studied by \cite{agarwal2019optimality} and \cite{shani2019adaptive}, who view these problems as instances of smooth nonlinear optimization problems and suggest small stepsizes to control for the error due to local linearization.
-Despite nonconvexity of the objective, their proofs show policy gradient methods find an $\epsilon$--optimal policy within either $O\left(\frac{1}{\epsilon}\right)$ or $O\left(\frac{1}{\epsilon^2}\right)$ iterations, depending on the precise algorithm used.
+In this work, we revisit the finite time analysis of policy gradient methods in the simplest setting: finite state and action MDPs with a policy class consisting of all stochastic policies and with exact gradient evaluations.
+This setting was covered in the aforementioned works of \cite{bhandari2019global, agarwal2019optimality,shani2019adaptive}.
 Instead of viewing the problem through the lens of nonlinear optimization, we take a policy iteration perspective.
 We highlight that many forms of policy gradient can work with extremely large stepsizes and attain a \emph{linear} rate of convergence, meaning they require only $O(\log(1/\epsilon))$ iterations to reach an $\epsilon$--optimal policy.
+At the core of our ideas is a connection between policy gradients and policy iteration, which underlies the analysis in \cite{bhandari2019global}.

-Our results cover many first order methods applied to the policy gradient loss function, including projected gradient descent, Frank-Wolfe, mirror descent, and natural gradient descent.
-In an idealized setting where stepsizes are set by line search, a one paragraph proof applies to all algorithms.
+For finite MDPs, we show that this leads to an extremely simple analysis covering many different first-order methods applied to the policy gradient objective, including projected gradient descent, Frank-Wolfe, mirror descent, and natural gradient descent.
+In an idealized setting where step-sizes are set by line search, a one paragraph proof applies to all algorithms.
+For natural gradient algorithms, a slightly longer calculation studies a specific step-size sequence.
+In the final section of this paper, we also discuss a setting of approximate line search as well as natural gradient methods with entropy regularization.

-Many caveats apply to these results.
-The literature aims to effectively approximate natural policy gradient updates with complex deep neural networks \citep{schulman2015trust}, but it is unclear whether understanding of other first order algorithms contributes to developing practical algorithms.
-Small stepsizes may be critical in practice for controlling certain approximation errors and for stabilizing algorithms.
-None of these issues are present in simple tabular RL problems, however, and given the flurry of interest in policy gradient convergence rates, we believe it is valuable for researchers to have a clear understanding in this idealized case.

-\paragraph{On concurrent work.} These authors developed the main results in this note many months ago\footnote{These results were mentioned in seminars at Cornell on November 5 2019, Georgia tech on March 11 2020, and the RL theory seminar on May 19 2020.
-They appeared on the second author's website on May 19.}.
-Concurrently, two other sets of authors have also concluded that policy gradient methods should converge linearly \citep{cen2020fast, mei2020global}.
-Those papers both contain sophisticated analysis of particular policy gradient procedures.
-Because this note contains short proofs that apply to a broad range of algorithms, it may help some readers gain clear understanding.